sebastianmurf/Innovatek_PCB_5.0_001/PCB 5.0 FW/Readme.txt

 2. Duing IDLE step buzzer gets ON for 200ms every 5min.
 But within one sec it was turning ON for multiple times.
 Made once only.

 T2.0 Dated: 28.06.2024
-The system should always "listen" for a pressure drop (same as in the pure step) when it is in the “Flush+Shunt” step too, if Pressure < Pressure Start and the system is in standby or in the middle of “Flush+Shunt,” go to pre-purify and not to first waste as per the flow chart version 2 edited on 28-06-2024.
+The system should always "listen" for a pressure drop (same as in the pure step) when it is in the Â“Flush+ShuntÂ” step too, if Pressure < Pressure Start and the system is in standby or in the middle of Â“Flush+Shunt,Â” go to pre-purify and not to first waste as per the flow chart version 2 edited on 28-06-2024.

 T1.9 Dated: 27.06.2024